egoDtheTurtle/vsexecutor/README.md

 ## Usage

-- In Visual Studio Code, you should see the "Execute" button at the bottom (Status Bar), or simply press `F1` and type "Execute Lua Script", then press Enter to run the script.
+- In Visual Studio Code, you should see the "Execute" or "No Clients" button at the bottom (Status Bar), or simply press `F1` and type "Execute Lua Script", then press Enter to run the script.
 - Press `Ctrl` + `` ` `` to open the Terminal.
 Then go to the "Output" section, where you will find a dropdown showing outputs from other extensions.
 Select `VSExecutor`, and your in-game Roblox developer console data will be synced with the console.
 Note: This will only sync client (executor) outputs.
 To also sync the game's console output, add the following line at the top of the loadstring script (inside the autoexec folder):
 ```lua
 getgenv().LogGameOutput = true